cs50/labs/caesar/README.md

 ## Your Turn

 Now it's time to tie everything together!
 Instead of shifting the characters by 1, modify `caesar.c` to instead shift them by the actual key value.
 And be sure to preserve case!
-Uppercase letters should stay uppercase, lowercase letters should stay lowercase, and characters that aren't alphbetical should remain unchanged.
+Uppercase letters should stay uppercase, lowercase letters should stay lowercase, and characters that aren't alphabetical should remain unchanged.

 {% spoiler "Hints" %}